dnnsharp/excel/en/serialize_to_excel_from_text.md

 You can choose how to handle when you already have a file with the same name.
 (Optional, default value is "Rename")

+**Text field**

-In the **Text field**, you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
+Here you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.

 You also have the option to **Use excel formulas**.
 With this option checked all formulas found will be applied.